-- o Jeffrey Iverson made a motion to approve the minutes as amended. - o Assemblywoman Tolles seconded the motion. - o Ms. Nadler abstained due to absence from the meeting.
+- Jeffrey Iverson made a motion to approve the minutes as amended. - Assembly woman Tolles seconded the motion. - o Ms. Nadler abstained due to absence from the meeting.

-o The motion carried with remaining members in favor.
+\circ The motion carried with remaining members in favor.

 5. Update on Opioid Litigation, Settlement Funds, and Distribution (Information Only)